 - I use Dark Brown Sugar which is more acceptable to organic advocates.
 I can't find a molasses supplier in Marikina City.
 I also experimented with white sugar and it worked just fine.

-Milk - 12% of weight of total liquid (water + inoculant).
+Milk (Special) - 12% of weight of total liquid (water + inoculant).

 - Using and buying powdered milk from a bakeshop supply store is the cheapest way to make your nutrient solution as regular milk from the grocery is very expensive.